Are massage guns worth it? We asked the experts to find out | CNN Underscored

 PureWave Gen II Dual Massager ($149.95; padousa.com)

 “I use the PureWave Gen II Dual Massager because I find it is applicable to a broader population,” says Wu.
-“It has a long handle design which is the only massage gun that can reach down to your lower legs and your entire backside without sacrificing your other body parts.
+“It has a long handle design, which is the only massage gun that can reach down to your lower legs and your entire backside without sacrificing your other body parts.
 The PureWave is great because it has more attachments (seven versus four typically) and a percussion (for larger muscle groups) and a vibration side (for smaller and more superficial areas).
 The PureWave also has 12 speeds, which means you can apply them on people who are more sensitive.”

 Sonic X Personal Percussion Massage Gun ($159.99; amazon.com)